info@artemispool.com

 Common Mistakes

-• Incorrect pump/filter matching causing sand lift.
+• Incorrect pump/filter matching, sand carryover at high speeds.

-• Overdue media replacement.
+• Excessively delayed media replacement.

-• Neglecting tank venting and overflow safety.
+• Neglecting balance tank ventilation and overflow safety.

 Maintenance Schedule